Mantle/Mantle/README.md

 it easy to specify how new model data should be integrated.

 > * There's no way to turn a `GHIssue` _back_ into JSON.
-> * `GHIssueState` shouldn't be encoded as-is.
-If the enum changes in the future, existing archives might break.

-_Both_ of these issues are solved by using reversible transformers.
-`-[GHIssue externalRepresentation]` will return a JSON dictionary, which is also what gets encoded in `-encodeWithCoder:`.
-No saving fragile enum values!
+This is where reversible transformers really come in handy. `+[MTLJSONAdapter JSONDictionaryFromModel:]` can transform any model object conforming to `<MTLJSONSerializing>` back into a JSON dictionary.

 > * If the interface of `GHIssue` changes down the road, existing archives might break.

 `MTLModel` automatically saves the version of the model object that was used for archival.
-When unarchiving, `+migrateExternalRepresentation:fromVersion:` will be invoked if migration is needed, giving you a convenient hook to upgrade old data.
+When unarchiving, `-decodeValueForKey:withCoder:modelVersion:` will be invoked if overridden, giving you a convenient hook to upgrade old data.

 ## Persistence